alphagov/pe-charts/README.md

 collate it differently.

 ## TODO

+I'd like to rewrite this more natively as a `Vue.component`.
+At the moment it's not very vue-like in the way it works.

 There's still a lot to do to make the colours, fonts, data labels more accessible - this is really just a proof of the concept of building the chart from the HTML table data.